Sirsidynix/BLUEcloud-eRM_order_io/README.md

 var name | description
 --- | ---
-CORAL_INSTALL_DIR | the directory on the server that coral is installed ORDER_UPLOADS_DIR | the directory on the server that the order CSVs will be uploaded to INVOICE_UPLOADS_DIR | the directory on the server that the invoice CSVs will be uploaded to ORDER_EXPORT_DIR | the directory in which the scripts should deposit the order export CSV INVOICE_EXPORT_DIR | the directory in which the scripts should deposit the invoice export CSV
+CORAL_INSTALL_DIR | the directory on the server that coral is installed ORDER_UPLOAD_FILE | the absolute filename where the nightly order import CSVs are saved INVOICE_UPLOAD_FILE | the absolute filename where the nightly invoice import CSVs are saved ORDER_EXPORT_FILE | the absolute filename where the nightly order export CSVs are saved INVOICE_EXPORT_FILE | the absolute filename where the nightly invoice export CSVs are saved

-- install the script `php run.php install`
+- install the script `php $PROJECT_ROOT/run.php install`

 ### Usage
 Set up a cron job to run the following commands:

 __For exporting__
-`php run.php export`
+`php $PROJECT_ROOT/run.php export`

 __For importing__
-`php run.php import`
+`php $PROJECT_ROOT/run.php import`